* Option to auto-level so your pictures are perfectly level no matter what.

 * Handy remote controls: timer (with optional voice countdown), auto-repeat mode (with configurable delay).

-* Option to take photo remotely by making a noise, or by voice command "cheese".
+* Option to take photo remotely by making a noise.

 * Configurable volume keys and user interface.

 * Upside-down preview option for use with attachable lenses.

 * Overlay a choice of grids and crop guides.

 * Optional GPS location tagging (geotagging) of photos and videos; for photos this includes compass direction (GPSImgDirection, GPSImgDirectionRef).

 * Apply date and timestamp, location coordinates, and custom text to photos; store date/time and location as video subtitles (.SRT).

 * Panorama, including for front camera.

 * Support for HDR (with auto-alignment and ghost removal) and Exposure Bracketing.